olcf-tutorials/HIP_from_scratch/0_vectoradd/README.md

   concurrency and could allow us to overlap a kernel launch in one stream while data copy is happening in another stream.
 We will cover streams in a different tutorial.
 [Here is a brief explanation of how streams work in Cuda](https://leimao.github.io/blog/CUDA-Stream/).
+* The rest of the arguments - these are the parameters that will be passed to the kernel function as its arguments.

 ```